scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ### The Type Class

-The *type class* itself is a generic type that represents some functionality we want to implement.
+A *type class* is an interface or API that represents some functionality we want to implement.
+In Cats a type class is represented by a trait with at least one type parameter.
 For example, we can represent generic "serialize to JSON" behaviour as follows: